 Select whether the start request is retained when the converter is running and the control place is changed to fieldbus.
-Any active stop command or auxiliary function such as quick stop can still prohibit continuing operation.
-Continuation is possible only if the start is requested from fieldbus before the control place is changed to it.
+Any active stop command or auxiliary function such as quick stop may still prohibit continuing operation.
+Note also that continuation is possible only if the start is requested from fieldbus before the control place is changed to it.